-2. Merrill Lynch Indices provided by Bloomberg Financial Markets.

-3. The total returns shown for periods longer than a year are the annualized returns for the stated period.

-4. Since inception performance for all portfolios other than 'BPCA Other Post Employment Benefits' and 'BPCPC Other Post Employment Benefits' is calculated from January 31, 2006 to present.

-- Since inception performance for the BPCA Other Post-Employment Benefits performance is calculated from January 31, 2008 to present.

-- Since inception performance for the BPCPC Other Post-Employment Benefits performance is calculated from February 12, 2010 to present.
+- 1. Performance on trade date basis, gross-of-fees in accordance with the CFA Institute's Global Investment Performance Standards. - 2.
+Merrill Lynch Indices provided by Bloomberg Financial Markets. - 3.
+The total returns shown for periods longer than a year are the annualized returns for the stated period. - 4.
+Since inception performance for all portfolios other than 'BPCA Other Post Employment Benefits' and 'BPCPC Other Post Employment Benefits' is calculated from January 31, 2006 to present. - Since inception performance for the BPCA Other Post-Employment Benefits performance is calculated from January 31, 2008 to present. - Since inception performance for the BPCPC Other Post-Employment Benefits performance is calculated from February 12, 2010 to present. - For the Reserve Fund,' the inception of the BAML 1-5 Year Treasury Index as the performance benchmark is July 31, 2013.
+For prior periods, the BAML 1-10 Year Treasury Index was utilized.

-^{1.} Performance on trade date basis, gross-of-fees in accordance with the CFA Institute's Global Investment Performance Standards.

-APPENDIX D - SEE ATTACHED "REVIEW OF INVESTMENT PERFORMANCE QUARTER ENDED OCTOBER 31, 2016 REPORT"

-(SEPARATE FILE ATTACHED)